HMNZS Canterbury (L421): 2016 Tropical Cyclone Winston

-2016 Kaikoura earthquake
+2016 Kaikōura earthquake

-After the earthquake on 14 November 2016, HMNZS Canterbury was deployed to provide relief for Kaikoura, as extensive damage to major roads severely restricted access.
-The ship delivered supplies from Port Lyttleton to Kaikoura and evacuated foreign tourists back to Port Lyttleton.
+After the earthquake on 14 November 2016, HMNZS Canterbury was deployed to provide relief for Kaikōura, as extensive damage to major roads severely restricted access.
+The ship delivered supplies from Port Lyttelton to Kaikōura and evacuated foreign tourists back to Port Lyttelton.

 2022 Hunga Tonga eruption and tsunami

-On 20 January, New Zealand announced that it would dispatch the HMNZS Canterbury with two NH90 helicopters to assist with relief efforts after the eruption in Tonga, following the earlier deployment of the HMNZS Wellington and HMNZS Aotearoa on 18 January.
+On 20 January, New Zealand announced that it would dispatch HMNZS Canterbury with two NH90 helicopters to assist with relief efforts after the eruption in Tonga, following the earlier deployment of HMNZS Wellington and HMNZS Aotearoa on 18 January.

 Capabilities

 Armaments

 As a sealift ship, Canterbury is not intended to enter combat, or conduct opposed landings under fire.
 The ship's armament consists of a single 25 mm M242 Bushmaster cannon fitted to an MSI DS25 stabilised mount, two .50 calibre machine guns, and a number of small arms.
 These are intended for self-defence against other smaller craft, and for ocean patrol duties (for example the intercepting of suspicious civilian craft) during a naval blockade.